Azure-Samples/ms-identity-docs-code-python/src/webapp/README.md

 ### 3. Install package(s)

-To install Flask and msal into your (virtual) environment:
+To install Flask and MSAL libraries into your (virtual) environment:

 ```bash
 pip install -r requirements.txt